foreverphoenix/the-phoenix-flavour/content/wtp/changelog/_index.md

 > 26/09/2020

 Initial release.
-For more info, check the [Patreon post](https://www.patreon.com/posts/phoenix-flavour-42049352).
+For more info check the [Patreon post](https://www.patreon.com/posts/phoenix-flavour-42049352).